Thursday, September 27, 2012

 Side note:

 One thing I was VERY good at was playing “Name That Tune” with the customers.
 You wouldn't believe how many people came in wanting a song, for which they didn't know the artist or title or, well, anything.
-If you were lucky, they’d know lyric or two.
+If you were lucky, they’d know a lyric or two.
 Sometimes they’d just know a bit of the tune and they’d try to hum it for you.
 And then they would get mad at US if we didn't know what they wanted.
 I’d be like, “If YOU don’t know what you want, how can you expect ME to know what you want?

 Anyway, if my people got stuck on a customer's Name That Tune request, they’d bring me in, like “the closer” from the bullpen.
 I should have had my own walk-up music like they do in baseball.

-The funny thing was, I usually hadn’t even heard the song, but I was real good with artists and titles, just from doing the ordering or just reading Billboard.
+The funny thing was, I usually hadn’t even heard the song, but I was really good with artists and titles, just from doing the ordering or just reading Billboard.
 Far more often than not, I could figure out what they wanted.
 But it could be really challenging.

 Customer: I’m looking for this song I heard on the radio… I don’t know what station.
 I don’t know who sings it or what it’s called.
 There’s something in the lyrics about “love.”